 The esteemed luminaries who he joined?
 Only Jack Nicklaus and Tiger Woods, and like that prestigious pairing, McIlroy certainly knew how to both entertain the crowd and keep fingernails bitten.

 In fact, the spotlight could have been very different.
-In the north-west of England in that summer of 2014, Woods, who had missed the first two majors of the year, tried to utilize the tournament as his comeback, for it was at Hoylake in 2006 where he won his third Open.
+In the North West of England in that summer of 2014, Woods, who had missed the first two majors of the year, tried to utilise the tournament as his comeback, for it was at Hoylake in 2006 where he won his third Open.
 Eight years later, it wasn’t to be for the American.
 Neither was it for defending champion Phil Mickelson.

 Instead the triumvirate tearing up the green to the end of the third day of play of the 2014 Open Championship would be Messrs McIlroy, Garcia, and Fowler.
 It was this three-way fracas that took the direction of the Claret Jug to a brilliant conclusion.